Laurens Vanthoor: Hypercar career

-In 2024, Vanthoor, Estre, and Lotterer returned to the WEC in Porsche's #6.
+In 2024, Vanthoor, Estre, and Lotterer returned to the WEC in Porsche's No. 6.
 At the season-opening Qatar 1812 km race, the team took their first victory with the 963 in a podium lockout for the chassis.
 Throughout the season, the team scored four more podiums, including another race win at the 2024 6 Hours of Fuji, all contributing to winning the 2024 FIA WEC Hypercar World Endurance Drivers' Championship overall.

-In 2025, Vanthoor won the 2025 24 Hours of Daytona with Felipe Nasr and Nick Tandy after starting the endurance race in 3rd.
+In 2025, Vanthoor won the 2025 24 Hours of Daytona with Felipe Nasr and Nick Tandy after starting the endurance race in third.